elenavanengelenmaslova/elenavanengelenmaslova.github.io/portfolio.markdown

 ### **Recent Projects**

-#### **Event-Driven Financial Integration System**
+#### **Secure Event-Driven Financial Integration System for Pension Administration**
 **Employer**: AZL (NN Group)
-**Role**: Senior Software Engineer
+**Role**: Lead Software Engineer / Kotlin Tech Lead
 **Dates**: 2023–Present
-**Tech Stack**: Kotlin, Azure Function, Azure Service Bus, Azure Event Hubs, Azure Blob Storage, Azure Cosmos DB, Azure DevOps
+**Tech Stack**: Kotlin, Azure Functions, Azure Service Bus, Azure Event Hubs, Azure Blob Storage, Azure Cosmos DB, Spring Boot, Spring Cloud Function, OAuth2, mTLS, IntelliJ, Azure DevOps, Git

-**Problem**: The organization needed a robust, real-time system to process financial transactions across multiple services efficiently.
+**Problem**: In response to the Dutch government's **New Pension System** requirements, the organization needed a secure and scalable integration system to process and transform pension-related data across diverse internal and external systems.

-**My Role**: Led the design and implementation of an event-driven architecture to process transactions securely and scalably.
+**My Role**: Led the Kotlin development team in designing and implementing a greenfield integration system tailored to meet the requirements of the new pension framework.

 **Solution**:
-- Developed a pipeline using AWS Lambda for event-driven processing.
-- Stored transactional data in S3 and indexed it with DynamoDB for analytics.
-- Integrated advanced monitoring and alerting for real-time insights.
+- Designed and implemented a robust event-driven integration system from scratch, leveraging modern security measures, including mTLS connections, OAuth2, encryption, signing, and message-level authentication.
+- Integrated diverse systems, such as Salesforce, Festina, Unit4, Visma, ING, Goldman Sachs, and government institutions, ensuring secure and compliant data exchange.
+- Implemented transformation and adaptation layers to handle data interchange between SOAP, REST, event-driven systems, and batch files in various formats, including legacy systems.
+- Leveraged Azure Blob Storage, Service Bus, Cosmos DB, and Functions to build a scalable, secure, and efficient architecture for pension data processing.

 **Impact**:
-- Reduced transaction processing time from minutes to seconds.
+- Delivered a highly secure and scalable integration layer critical to the implementation of the **New Pension System**.
+- Enabled seamless data transformation and adaptation between modern and legacy systems, ensuring compliance with government-mandated pension reforms.
-- Increased system reliability to 99.99% uptime.
+- Achieved robust system reliability and scalability to handle growing business demands and regulatory requirements.
-- Scaled to handle a 5x increase in peak load.

 ---